idvorkin/idvorkin.github.io/_d/balance2.md

 ### Focus on Impact, not energy spent

 We should not measure the success in our roles by the energy we spend.
-For example, our role of healthy can likely be achieved with an hour a day, while work, likely requires many more hours than that.
+For example, our role of healthy can likely be achieved with an hour a day, while work likely requires many more hours than that.

 ### Parkinson's law and the 80/20 rule

 [Parkinson's law](/parkinson) tells us we'll spend as much time as we have available to us on a task.

-The 80/20 rules says you get 80% of the value from 20% of the time.
+The 80/20 rules say you get 80% of the value from 20% of the time.

 ### Peak end rule and moments